Stem Cell Therapy

 Mesenchymal stem cells (MSCs) found in adult bone marrow are extracted from the back of the patient's pelvis or hip bone using a special needle developed for bone marrow extraction.
 FDA-approved devices concentrate the bone marrow into what is called “Bone Marrow Aspirate Concentrate” (BMAC).
 The cells are not manipulated or altered with additives.
 These adult stem cells are considered multipotent stem cells, so are able to differentiate into the type of cell into which they are injected.

 Mesenchymal cells from adipose (fat) tissue are most often used in regenerative orthopedics.
 A small amount of fat is extracted with a needle developed for fat extraction.
-The fat sample is spun in a centrifuge to create an end product of stem cells and growth factors called the vascular stromal fraction (VSF).
+The fat sample is spun in a centrifuge to create an end product of stem cells and growth factors.
 The cells are not altered with additives or manipulated.
 Adipose-derived stem cells have been used in conjunction with PRP and/or BMAC in the treatment of musculoskeletal conditions.

 - Q. Is the procedure painful?